shahdipesh/Resume/README.md

  -  Scroll down until you see the `“README”` section.
  - Follow intructions on README to download the template

+ **4. Open the downloaded theme and run the Project locally**
- -  Open the project using Visual studio code (VSCode).
+ -  Open the  downloaded project using Visual studio code (VSCode).
+ - Type `bundle install` .
+ - Press enter.
+ - Type `bundle exec jekyll serve`.
+ - Press enter.
+ >You should see an update in your terminal, which should show you a url where you can view the Resume.
+Open your browser and type the url and you should see the  Resume template you just downloaded.
 -  Follow  instructions in README section of the project’s github repository to edit the files with details of the resume markdown file you had created.
 -  Save the files
 -  Check webpage to see the changes.